 Back on Track

-When God makes us wait for the desires of our hearts, He will gently bring us together in understanding His word and service to His ministry.
+Delay may occur.
+When partners apply effort, the relationship is beautiful.
+God makes us wait for the desires of our hearts.
+He will bring us together in understanding His word and service to His ministry.
 He will lay His hands upon them as His children and guide them with the tools to get started on their way.

-When God sweetens the path ahead with little cars to lead, He may one day ask them to be the engine of their particular track.
+God sweetens the path ahead with little cars to lead.
+He may one day ask them to be the engine of their particular track.
 No worries.
-He will always be their caboose; as they look behind, He will have their back.
+He will forever trail them.
 God knew the cars before putting them in your care.
-He knew they could be a light for the many vehicles on other lost or derailed tracks.
-After teaching them how they should go, we trust they go with their Engineer, as they have new routes to travel and sights to see.
+He realized they might serve as vehicles misplaced upon diverted courses.
+We trust that, having taught them how they travel, they travel with their Engineer; they have novel routes and sights.

 He will always ask you to be diligent in His teachings.
 Remain life-learners together.
 Still praying before making a plan, first with the Head Engineer and then together.
 When they do just this with His help, we can achieve everything.
-Being parallel is the safest way to run like different railroad cars: the two tracks, led by the head engineer, are working together for Him.
-God created two individuals with talents and aspirations; by always being true to yourself and your walk with Faith in Him, you become the most reliable steel on the track of life.
+To be parallel is safest for operation, similar to distinct railroad cars: both paths, directed via the chief engineer, collaborate for Him.
+God created two individuals with talents and aspirations; by always being true to yourself and your walk of faith in Him, you become the most reliable steel on the track of life.

 The Marriage Prayer ~ John Waller